alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 - to send a sample for testing when you apply for your certificate
 - an import permit - get this from the country you're exporting to

+You don’t need a certificate or licence to export within the EU.

 $CTA